The new Ceramill A-Line28. November, 2019

 Melanie: When will the new A-Line portfolio be available?

-We presented the new A-Line portfolio to a broad audience for the ﬁrst time at the IDS 2019.
-Right now we are supplying the first blanks to our customers within Europe.
-Of course we are working at full speed on further approvals for all markets - we look forward to being able to supply customers worldwide with these great products soon.
+We have presented the new A-Line portfolio to a broad audience for the first time at the IDS 2019.
+Shortly afterwards, in April, the first blanks of Ceramill A-Temp have been dispatched.
+Because of higher requirements in esthetics, the market launch of the Ceramill A-Temp Multilayer range has been slightly delayed.
+Therefore, we are looking forward to being able to supply our customers with these great and highly esthetic products now in December 2019 in Europe.
+Of course we are working at full speed on further approvals for all markets worldwide.